All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Combat and contact sport athletes (MMA, boxing, rugby, football): - BPC-157: 500mcg twice daily is standard due to the high tissue damage from contact training.
 Rotate injection sites based on which areas took the most impact during recent sessions - TB-500: Extended loading (2.5mg twice weekly for 6-8 weeks) given the repetitive trauma exposure - CJC-1295/Ipamorelin: Standard bedtime protocol.
 Sleep quality is often disrupted in contact sport athletes due to accumulated head impacts and pain.
 GH peptides can help restore restorative sleep patterns - Additional consideration: Brain health monitoring.
 If you participate in contact sports, regular cognitive assessments alongside your peptide protocol are worthwhile.
 Report any new headaches, concentration problems, or mood changes to your provider immediately

 Recreational athletes and weekend warriors: - BPC-157: 250mcg twice daily is typically sufficient.
 Inject near the body part that takes the most stress from your primary activity - TB-500: May not be necessary unless recovering from a specific injury.
 Start with BPC-157 alone and add TB-500 only if healing support is needed - CJC-1295/Ipamorelin: Standard bedtime protocol.
 Focus on sleep quality improvement as the primary benefit - Additional consideration: Recreational athletes often have less controlled training schedules.
-Consistency with injections matters more than perfect training-day timing optimization
+Consistency with injections matters more than perfect training-day timing improvement

 Recovery Metrics Every Athlete Should Track

 Daily recovery indicators: - Heart rate variability (HRV): Measure first thing in the morning before getting out of bed.
 Higher HRV indicates better autonomic recovery.
 A declining HRV trend over 3-5 days signals accumulated fatigue.
 Many athletes use HRV to decide training intensity each day - Resting heart rate: Track alongside HRV.
-An elevated morning resting heart rate (5+ beats above your baseline) suggests incomplete recovery.
+An improved morning resting heart rate (5+ beats above your baseline) suggests incomplete recovery.
 GH peptides should help bring this number down over your first 2-4 weeks on protocol - Subjective readiness score (1-10): Ask yourself "how ready do I feel to train today?" before checking any data.
 Log this daily.
 Over time, correlate your subjective score with objective metrics to calibrate your self-awareness

 Monthly assessments: - Body composition (DEXA, InBody, or consistent caliper measurements): Lean mass should be preserved or increasing.
 Fat mass should be stable or declining.
 Unfavorable shifts suggest recovery or nutrition issues - Joint range of motion: Compare to your baseline measurements.
 Loss of range of motion indicates accumulated inflammation or tissue tightness - Injury status: Document any new aches, pains, or movement compensations.
 Early detection prevents minor issues from becoming major injuries